My current students | Our support team l Former students l Former Post-Docs l Others that have worked in our lab

 Dr. Haiyan Wang, Visiting Scholar, Beijing Forestry University's Department of Soil Science

-Dr. Wang collected soil and tissue samples among the MELNHE sites over the summer, and she is contrasting them during her sabbatical at ESF.
+Dr. Wang collected soil and tissue samples among the MELNHE sites over the summer, and they is contrasting them during her sabbatical at ESF.

 Alex Goeler, Volunteer, Fall 2013

 Alex helped sort samples.

 Dan Winters, Research Aide (FWS), Fall 2013.

 Dan led litterfall sorting, and helped with other projects.

 Guole Shi, Wendy Huang, and Rose Petersky, 2011-2012

 Guole, Wendy and Rose helped with a variety of experiments to assist with their proposals for future independent study and capstone projects.

 Matt was a Research Analyst supporting summer field work planning on an official basis beginning in 2010, co-coordinating the planning efforts and applications in New Hampshire.
 They was involved with the MELNHE project in its earlier iteration as the Calcium project in former capacities at Brown University, and remained involved either as a consultant or RA while they pursued his doctorate at the University of New Hampshire.